Goliyon Ki Raasleela Ram-Leela

-The film's release, scheduled on 15 November 2013, was initially stayed by the Delhi High Court.
-The film initially titled Ram-Leela was changed to Goliyon Ki Raasleela Ram-Leela in response to an order by the court, allowing it to release on the scheduled date.
-It received positive reviews, with praise directed to the performances of the cast members, particularly Padukone, Pathak, and Singh, as well as the soundtrack.
-There was some criticism for the plot and the elements of violence though.
+The film's release, scheduled for 15 November 2013, was initially stayed by the Delhi High Court.
+The film, initially titled Ram-Leela, was changed to Goliyon Ki Raasleela Ram-Leela in response to an order by the court, allowing it to be released on the scheduled date.
+It received positive reviews, with praise directed to the performances of the cast members, particularly Singh, Padukone, and Pathak, as well as the soundtrack, and with some criticism of the plot and the elements of violence.
 Ram-Leela earned ₹220.58 crore in its theatrical run and emerged as the sixth highest-grossing Hindi film of 2013.

 Ram-Leela received eight nominations at the Filmfare Awards, winning three, including the Filmfare Award for Best Actress for Padukone and the Filmfare Award for Best Supporting Actress for Pathak.
 At the International Indian Film Academy Awards, it received nine nominations, including for Best Film, and won two.